krother/training_and_teaching_methods/getting_started/warmup.md

 ### Repeat content from the last lesson
 All methods from the chapter **Repeating** apply.

+### Puzzle
+e.g. identification of molecules from structural formulas, with or without options given.

+### Match headlines
+Provide a text, let students assign headlines to paragraphs.
+Here they have to read, and the text may keep them busy for quite a while.

+### Find captions
+Provide a graph without a title.
+Let students find a title and interpret the meaning of the diagram. e.g. “What is the main effect?”

+### Finding pairs
+Show two lists of concepts A and B, and let students find out which of them belong together.

+### Recall
+Let students discuss a question with their neighbor, then collect results.

 ### Break the code

 Collect various ways to break a program.

+### Team-Challenge

+siehe Time Management Lund